 era), the rise of home video in The '80s

 made it much easier to catch up on an old movie than on an old TV series

 , and finally, the experience of seeing a movie (especially a blockbuster effects film

 ) in a theater was something that no television set, no matter how big the screen, could hope to match.
 All three of these shields have had big holes blown in them in the last decade.
 The rise of cable television (which has much more lenient Media Watchdogs

 ) as a major outlet for original programming has brought much edgier material

-to the small screen, eroding Hollywood's monopoly on such content and leading to what has been described as a creative renaissance and a golden age for American television.
+to the small screen, belittling Hollywood on such content and leading to what has been described as a creative renaissance and a new golden age for American television.
 The emergence of Hulu

 and, most importantly, affordable DVD box sets of television shows means that TV viewers now have decades worth of material to watch that once could only be accessed by way of bootlegs

 .
 Finally, high-definition TVs and surround sound audio systems have plunged drastically in price, with the former becoming the new standard (to the point where standard-definition TVs aren't even made anymore) and the latter, while still a luxury, no longer restricted to millionaires who could afford their own private theaters.note

 An upper-middle class consumer can now enjoy all the spectacle